yuchenlin/rebiber/README.md

 # Rebiber: A tool for normalizing bibtex with official info.

-We often cite papers using their arXiv info without noting that they are already __PUBLISHED__ in some conferences such as ACL, EMNLP, NAACL, ICLR or AAAI.
-These incorrect bib entries might violate rules about submissions or camera-ready versions for some conferences. __Rebiber__ is a simple tool in Python to fix them automatically, based on their official information from the full ACL anthology and DBLP (for ICLR and other conferences)!
+We often cite papers using their arXiv versions without noting that they are already __PUBLISHED__ in some conferences such as ACL, EMNLP, NAACL, ICLR or AAAI.
+These unofficial bib entries might violate rules about submissions or camera-ready versions for some conferences.
+We introduce __Rebiber__, a simple tool in Python to fix them automatically.
+It is on their official conference information from the DBLP or the ACL anthology (for NLP confernces)!
+You can check the list of suported conferences [here](#supported-conferences).

 ## Installation